rsallar/gwtskeleton/README.md

 Test skeleton for gwtp project

 PREREQUISITES

-eclipse luna with plugins:
+Eclipse luna with plugins:
 GWT -> https://dl.google.com/eclipse/plugin/4.4

 HOW TO START

-Try just to run the run_dev_mode.launch in the root of the project.
+Right click to gwtskeleton.gwt.xml -> run as  GWT super dev mode- If an error showed like "Missing required argument 'module[s]'", edit your newly created eclipse run task (Run configurations -> index.html), go to GWT tab and add module gwtskeleton.

+WHAT TO LOOK

 When everything is working: check BooksClassifierXXX.java Check the Rest service in Presenter and check how the View works.

 Projects which are being used: